trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

    - The directory is cleaned up when all hosts have been processed

 4. **Benefits of this Approach**:
+   - Flexible control over which hosts should reboot with the `ignore_reboot` flag
    - No need for complex marker files or SSH connectivity checks
    - Clear separation of concerns between reboot logic and dependency management
    - Improved reliability with two-phase verification (file existence and network connectivity)